Last Updated on May 31, 2020

 - 1 7-oz jar marshmallow creme

-- Line a 9x9 inch pan with parchment paper, large enough that it hangs over the sides.
+- Line an 8x8 inch pan with parchment paper, large enough that it hangs over the sides.

-- Mix the sugar, sweetened condensed milk, and butter together and cook until mixture comes to a boil, stirring frequently.
+- Put a large saucepan on the stove.
+Mix the sugar, sweetened condensed milk, and butter together and cook until mixture comes to a boil, stirring frequently.

 - Boil for 5 minutes, stirring constantly.
 Make sure to stir all the way to the bottom to avoid hot spots and burning.